 Long-Term Ecstasy Symptoms

-Some of the signs that someone is chronically abusing ecstasy include problems sleeping and insomnia, memory loss, anxiety, paranoia, lethargy or fatigue and depression.
-If someone is habitually abusing MDMA, they may also exhibit some of the general signs of substance abuse, which can include a decline in their physical health and their outward appearance, nausea, sweating, coordination problems, changes in sleep and eating habits, laziness or lethargy, mood swings and secrecy.
+Some of the signs that someone is chronically abusing Ecstasy include problems sleeping and insomnia, memory loss, anxiety, paranoia, lethargy or fatigue, and depression.
+They may also exhibit some of the general signs of substance abuse, which can include a decline in their physical health and their outward appearance, nausea, sweating, coordination problems, changes in sleep and eating habits, laziness or lethargy, mood swings and secrecy.

-Recent research reveals that changes in the brain take place very quickly after a person starts to abuse ecstasy.
-These changes can result in anxiety, depression and confusion.
-Additional symptoms of ecstasy abuse include poor performance on tests requiring memory or cognitive ability.
-Tests have shown that even brief exposure to ecstasy can result in damage that lasts years.
+Ecstasy abuse can change the brain’s chemistry rapidly, affecting its ability to release and metabolize serotonin.
+These changes can result in memory impairment, anxiety, depression, and confusion.
+Additional symptoms of Ecstasy abuse include poor performance on short-term and long-term memory.
+Tests have shown that even brief exposure to Ecstasy can result in damage that lasts years.

 If you recognize the symptoms of ecstasy use disorder in a loved one or even yourself, it’s important to speak with a representative at The Recovery Village.
-Abusing Molly, MDMA and ecstasy can lead to serious health effects, including death.
-For this reason, it’s important to seek professional and medical assistance at a detox and rehab treatment center, like The Recovery Village.
+Abusing Molly/MDMA/Ecstasy can lead to serious health effects, including death.
+You can seek professional and medical assistance at a detox and rehab treatment center like The Recovery Village.